nus-cs2103-AY2425S1/ip/docs/README.md

 It can manage different kinds of task, such as todos, deadlines or examples.

-Built with Java and gradle.
+Built with Java and Gradle.

 ## Adding Tasks